Purpose of the Program

 Introduction to TLSI

 The Master's/Doctoral Program in Life Science Innovation academic program of University of Tsukuba (TLSI) offers talented students from around the world the opportunity to enhance their unique experiences in becoming catalysts for innovation in the society by introducing new ways of thinking.
-TLSI will provide great learning opportunities here and abroad, encouraging students’ interaction with leading world experts in its four specific fields of specialization – Disease Mechanism, Drug Discovery, Food Innovation, and Environmental Management.
+TLSI will provide great learning opportunities here and abroad, encouraging students’ interaction with leading world experts in its six specific fields of specialization – Disease Mechanism, Drug Discovery, Food Innovation, Environmental Management, Bioinfomatics, and Biomolecular Engineering.

 TLSI blends the expertise of the academe and the practical knowledge of private pharmaceutical companies and the Life Science Promotion Association of Tsukuba.
 TLSI brings together a unique group of educators for this program - professors from University of Tsukuba, scientists from various research institutes and private companies in Tsukuba, as well as professors from top-ranked universities abroad.

 Students can choose the educational experience that will suit their interests.
 Excellent students also get the chance to be mentored by professors from the Oxford Stem Cell Institute (Oxford, UK), University of Montpellier, University of Bordeaux or University of California in San Diego who are associated with the program.
 They also have a chance to engage in excellent research internships at leading Japanese pharmaceutical companies and world-class laboratories at research institutes based in Tsukuba Science City.
 The practical skills that they will gain from their internship in the private pharmaceutical companies will be their advantage in a very competitive international job market.